 The High Efficiency Particulate Air, or HEPA, filter, was created to keep scientists safe from radiation as they built an atomic bomb during World War II.
-Today these filters are often used in hospitals, science labs and even homes.
+Today these filters are frequently used in hospitals, science labs and even homes.

 HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and greater.
 This includes pollen, dirt and dust.
-A HEPA air cleaner with activated carbon filters can catch chemicals, odors and smoke.
+A HEPA air cleaner with activated carbon filters can trap chemicals, odors and smoke.

-Because its functional surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.
+Because its operational surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters stay fresher longer too, typically between three to six months.

-There are several different types of electronic filtering systems you can add in your home.
+There are a couple of electronic filtering systems you can install in your home.

-Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And minimize ozone, a known lung irritant, made elsewhere in your home.
+Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
+And minimize ozone, a known lung irritant, created elsewhere in your home.